subspace/subnomicon/docs/consensus/consensus/farming.md

 <!-- ![Farming](../../../src/Images/Farming.png) -->

 After the farmer plots at least one sector, they can begin farming.
-As soon as they observe a new challenge from the global randomness beacon, the farmer audits each plot sector for a solution and proposes a block if they find one, as follows:
+As soon as they observe a new challenge from the global randomness beacon, the farmer scans each plot sector for a solution and proposes a block if they find one, as follows:

 1. For each sector, derive a corresponding audit index.
 2. Read from disk the s-bucket at that index.